Aacguard Anti-Cheat

 How AACGUARD works

-1. Player downloads AACGUARD and launches it.
+1. Player downloads AACGUARD and launches the client.

 5. Server admins review verdicts and can take action based on AACGUARD results.